 So called “Full Frame” (24 x 36 mm) sensors would be nice to have.
 Here a 28-300mm would do.
 I, myself use both sensor sizes with my D300 and D700 Nikons.
 And, by the way, I am not very fond of these can-do-everything-zooms.
 Since many years I am used to a variety of different Nikon lenses.
 The D300 with AF-S 4/300 for the longer reach and the D700 with some wide angle primes for the quality (occasionally the AF-D 2,8/14mm and always the manual AIS 2,8/24, AI 2/35 and AIS 2,8/55 micro because of there built and optical quality).
 My mid-range zoom is an old AF 3,5-4,5/28-85 N, which is optically really superb.
 And on the long end I switched from the heavy AF 2,8/80-200 to the more light weight AF-S 4/70-200 VR.
 But using the old one as a back-up zoom.
 Both AF-S lenses can be combined with the 1,4x Nikon extender TC 14eII.
 Both bodies can be combined with the MB-D 10 Speed Kit.
 This gives 8 frames per second on the D700 and can also to be used with AA sized batteries.
 Both cameras also share the same chargers and EL-3e batteries.
 Bring also at least three batteries for your camera: one in the cam, one spare always in the pocket of your trousers to keep it warm and one in the cabin loading.
 Keep in mind that mirrorless bodies have a higher power consumption and small batteries, so bring 5 batteries minimum.

-- For landscapes from the ships deck my preferred camera settings are fully manual or aperture priority to control the depth of field, “low” ISO and always checking for enough speed.
-The AF setting is always “single shot” and choosing the AF point manual, because otherwise you might fail.
+- For landscapes from the deck of the ship my preferred camera settings are fully manual or aperture priority to control the depth of field, “low” ISO and always checking for enough speed.
+The AF setting is always “single-shot” and choosing the AF point manual, because otherwise you might fail.

 - On the zodiac photography is much more documentary and photojournalism.
 You have to be quick with your camera.
 So use shutter priority with 1/1000 sec. minimum depending on the speed of the Zodiac and apply ISO automatic.